7 Tips To Help Nurses Be Physically, Mentally, and Emotionally Healthy

 Exercising and spending quality time with friends and family are a few activities that can help you relax and refresh for the next shift.
 It’s important to monitor yourself and make sure to realize when you’re feeling overwhelmed or overworked.

-Having a person that is available to discuss work life with is key.
+Having a person who is available to discuss work life with is key.
 Sometimes it can be a partner, friend, or family member.
-Other times it can be a trained therapist.
-It doesn’t always matter who the support is after a rough shift,but having someone can make the difference on pushing forward for the next one.
+Other times, it can be a trained therapist.
+It doesn’t always matter who the support is after a rough shift, but having someone can make the difference in pushing forward for the next one.

 Next Up: Must-Know Tips To Stay Emotionally Healthy As A Nurse